akshaykishanck/electric_vehicles_data_pipeline/README.md

    ```bash
    python main.py --reset_and_start
    ```
-NOTE: If you want to run the pipeline from where it stopped use the command.
+NOTE: If you want to run the pipeline from where it stopped use the command below.
 The `current_stage` is tracked in `pipeline-checkpoint.json` in the `config` folder
 ```
 python main.py
 ```